Ferrari president Montezemolo to leave the company

 Montezemolo joined Ferrari four decades ago after founding father Enzo Ferrari brought him in as his assistant.
 After a brief period away from the company, he returned as president in 1991 and over the past 23 years the F1 team has won 14 titles — eight constructors' championships and six drivers' titles (five won by Michael Schumacher and one by Kimi Raikkonen).

-The team's struggles had already claimed a major scalp this season, with the removal of Stefano Domenicali as team principal.
+The team's struggles had already claimed a major scalp this season, with the removal of Stefano Domenicali as team principal in April.

-Matters came to a head at the weekend's race at Monza, when Alonso retired at Monza due to a rare mechanical problem and teammate Raikkonen struggled into a distant and uncompetitive ninth.
+Matters came to a head at the weekend's race at Monza, when Alonso retired due to a rare mechanical problem and teammate Raikkonen struggled into a distant and uncompetitive ninth.

 A former chairman of Fiat, Montezemolo is also a member of the company's board of directors.
 But not for long.